Mindwerks/wildmidi/README.md

   options.
 Player's `--help` command line switch lists the available backends.
 Thanks to initial work by Azamat H. Hackimov.
-* New native audio output backends for player: coreaudio for macOS, sndio for OpenBSD, netbsd (sunaudio) for NetBSD.
+* New native audio output backends for player: coreaudio for macOS, sndio for OpenBSD, and netbsd (sunaudio) for NetBSD.
 * Improved pkg-config file generation in cmake script (bug #236).
 * Workaround a link failure on AmigaOS4 with newer SDKs (bug #241).
 * Other minor source clean-ups.